thuanvnnet/Node-Pi-Network-Linux/README.md

-# Node Pi Network For Linux
+# Node Pi Network On Linux
 **How to Install and Run Pi Node on Linux?**</br>
 Here is a detailed and professional guide to installing and running Pi Node on Linux system, based on the official documentation from Pi Network.
 This guide includes steps to set up a new node, upgrade an existing node, and important notes.
 I will present it in a clear structure, with code commands formatted for easy copy and implementation.</br>
 # Note before starting